facebook/prophet/docs/_docs/additional_topics.md

-For time series that exhibit strong seasonality patterns rather than trend changes, it may be useful to force the trend growth rate to be flat.
+For time series that exhibit strong seasonality patterns rather than trend changes, or when we want to rely on the pattern of exogenous regressors (e.g. for causal inference with time series), it may be useful to force the trend growth rate to be flat.
 This can be achieved simply by passing `growth=flat` when creating the model:

 ```R